Simple, Fair, and Pro-Growth: Proposals to Fix America’s Tax System, Report of the President’s Advisory Panel on Federal Tax Reform, November 2005.

 - Convert the mortgage interest deduction to a 15 percent credit and reduce the cap on eligible interest payments to increase the number of people qualifying for the credit by 60 percent.

 - Allow any taxpayer to deduct charitable contributions in excess of 1 percent of income.

 - Eliminate the state and local tax deduction.

-- Allow nongroup health insurance plans to be deductible up to the amount of the average premium.
+- Allow taxpayers to deduct non-group health insurance up to the amount of the average premium.
 Employer-paid premiums in excess of caps would be taxable.

 Savings and Retirement